 Water Temp: The average water temperature in May is mid to upper 70's.

 Entry into Water: 2.4 Mile - Once you have passed through the head count you may enter the water.
 You will jump/step into the water from the Hobcaw Yacht Docks.
-5 Mile - you will start the race as soon as you pass a timer strip on the dock and jump into the water; the swimmers will enter the water in a controlled manner; please enter feet first.
+6 Mile - you will start the race as soon as you pass a timer strip and jump into the water; the swimmers will enter the water in a controlled manner; please enter feet first.

 First Aid: First aid will be available at the Start, Finish, and along the course.
 Please notify the nearest race official should you require attention.